A7med23/obsidian-sync/Writing/Lyrics scratch book.md

+halo reach
+"youre on your own noble, carter out" -carter

 "you'll think about it everyday, their faces pop up when you least expect it, doesn't get better, just gets further away" -Master Chief